JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/satellites.md

     You can follow the Rhasspy site's [installation](https://rhasspy.readthedocs.io/en/latest/installation/) page to get the satellite installed on a Raspberry Pi.
 I've successfully used satellites on Raspberry Pi 0, 3, and 4.
 After it's been installed, the satellite needs to be configured to point at the main Home Intent instance.
 If you know the IP Address of the new instance, you can setup Home Intent to configure the Rhasspy satellite for you.

-    === "UI"

-        The UI might be coming soon!
-Check back later.

     === "config.yaml"